ne0rrmatrix/NerdNewsNavigator2/README.md

 10. Downloader implemented on Show page.
 Shows can be accessed through downloads in flyout menu.
 11. Automatic download of most recent favorite shows is now implemented.
 12. A button to control automatic downloads has been placed in settings.

-## Current known issues
-1. Requires internet access all the time in order to function in any way. _ Fixed!
-Can play downloaded podcast while in airplane mode.
-2. Downloaded podcasts are only available on downloads page.
-Does not automatically play downloaded show from show page after downloading.

 ## TODO
 1. Work on better UI implementation.